uwescience/shablona/README.md

 Travis-CI is a system that can be used to automatically test every revision of your code directly from github, including testing of github pull requests, before they are merged into the `master` branch.
 This provides you with information needed in order to evaluate contrubutions made by others.
 It also serves as a source of information for others interested in using or contributing to your project about the degree of test coverage of your project.

 You will need a .travis.yml file.
-This file contains the
+This file contains the configuration of your testing environment.
+This includes the different environments in which you will test the source code (for example, we test `shablona` against Python 2.7, Python 3.3 and Python 3.4).
+It includes steps that need to be taken before installation of the software.
+For example, installation of the software dependencies.
+For `shablona`, we use the [`Miniconda`](http://conda.pydata.org/miniconda.html) software distribution (not to be confused with [`Anaconda`](https://store.continuum.io/cshop/anaconda/), though they are similar and both produced by Continuum).

-You will need to go to the Travis-CI [website]()
+You will need to go to the Travis-CI [website](https://travis-ci.org/).
+You will need to turn on the Travis service in your repo settings.

+You will need to go to your account on Travis and flip on the switch that

 ## Distribution